codemeta/codemeta.github.io/content/terms.md

 ## Terms from Schema.org

-Recognized properties for CodeMeta `Code` includes the following terms from <https://schema.org>:
+Recognized properties for CodeMeta `Code` includes the following terms from <https://schema.org>.
+These terms are part of the CodeMeta specification and can be used without any prefix.

 {{% schematable  "https://raw.githubusercontent.com/codemeta/codemeta/master/data/schematerms.csv" %}}